Arabic Nunation (تَنْوِينٌ): Its Origin and Deeper Grammatical Idea

 In other words, when you drop the تَنْوِينٌ, this was a sign for Bedouins in ancient times that a word becomes heavier.

-But Sībawayhi did not only analyze forms and to determine whether a word is light or heavy.
-He also had a look at the sounds (phonological sense).
+But Sībawayhi did not only analyze forms and gender to determine whether a word is light or heavy.
+He also took a look at the sounds (phonological sense).

 • The letter ي is lighter and more frequent than the و.